Harini-vk/Eye-Disease-Prediction/README.md

 # Explainable Eye Disease Detection System

-A Deep Learning–based system for automated detection of eye diseases from retinal fundus images using Convolutional Neural Networks (CNNs) with explainability support (Grad‑CAM — Coming Soon).
+A Deep Learning–based system for automated detection of eye diseases from retinal fundus images using Convolutional Neural Networks (CNNs) with explainability support (Grad‑CAM) and a Analysis dashboard (Coming soon).

 ---